-☐ One off falling out with people resulting in name calling, threats or physical violence
+- One off falling out with people resulting in name calling, threats or physical violence

+- Short-term arguments

+- A fight or a quarrel between children of equal power and strength

+- Friends breaking up

+- Occasional teasing

 This behaviour is not acceptable and will be dealt with appropriately but we do not consider it bullying.
 Some bullying is deliberate but some may not be, especially where very young children are involved.
 Sometimes children are unaware of the effect their behaviour is having on others.